-(thousand barrels per day, source: The U.S. Energy Information Administration)
+(measure: thousand barrels per day; source: The U.S. Energy Information Administration)

 Definition: Liquefied petroleum gases include ethane, ethylene, propane, propylene, normal butane, butylene, isobutane, and isobutylene.
 The Liquefied Petroleum Gases consumption also includes, where data are available, liquefied petroleum gases sold directly from natural gas processing plants for fuel or chemical uses and pentanes plus.